Laken finds conflict, love and a reluctant wolf destined to be leader…West discovers her

 “Alright, we’re here,” Hunter announces, putting his car in park.

 Eager to start our adventure, my hiking boots are the first to crunch the gravel.
 I stretch my arms above my head, letting out a yawn under the clear blue sky.
 Pausing for a moment, I absorb its beauty and inhale the fresh, earthy scent.
 But that’s all I need, a moment.
 With a determined plan already established in my mind, I rally our group with an ambitious request.

 “OK, let’s set up everything quickly so we can get a good hike in before lunch.”

 “Whoa, hold up there speedster,” Alex insists, towering over me at six feet.
 “We always eat after setting up camp.
 It’s our reward for making it through the tedious and argumentative process.”

 “Except we only argue on where to put the tent,” Morgan points out, adjusting her purple framed glasses.
 “Everything else is easy.”

-“Sorry, but I need to eat first,” Alex continues, averting his eyes to his slightly shorter, more slender best friend.
-“You’re hungry too, right Hunter?”
+“Sorry, but I need to eat first,” Alex continues, shifting his eyes to Hunter, who’s slightly shorter and less visibly muscular.
+“You’re hungry too, right bro?”

 The shrug of Hunter’s shoulders could be taken either way.
 He’s annoyingly clever like that.